joanavrsilva/copy-dog-owners-club/README.md

 * Gallery
     * The gallery provide the user with some images about the club events.
     * This section bring value to the user as they will be able to see the diferents types of events the club provides.
+    * The user can understand the variety of events that the club offers;
+    * In this section I use the Gallery code as taught in the Love Running Project with some changes.
     ![Gallery](https://user-images.githubusercontent.com/83631970/158610173-12407b2d-e583-46b8-a0be-5c1226892b70.png)

 * Contact